-Main task in COSYN: The Smit laboratory is responsible for the high content screening (HCS) of human neurons derived from patient iPS cells.
+Main task in COSYN: The Smit laboratory was responsible for the high content screening (HCS) of human neurons derived from patient iPS cells.
 HCS allows this team to gather high-resolution microscopy data of neurons grown in vitro.
-In particular, this type of analysis should provide data on the relationship of genetic make-up of cells and their cellular phenotypes and subsequently aid the generation of assays that can be used for drug screening.
-HCS data is part of the larger collection of cellular data that is acquired by the Brose, Verhage and the Smit teams.
+In particular, this type of analysis should provided data on the relationship of genetic make-up of cells and their cellular phenotypes and subsequently aided the generation of assays that could be used for drug screening.
+HCS data was part of the larger collection of cellular data that were acquired by the Brose, Verhage and the Smit teams.

 PI: Thomas Werge, firstname.lastname@example.org